Standards-based Grading (FAQs)

 What is “standards-based grading?”
 How is it different than traditional grading?

 Standards-based grading evaluates academic progress as measured against Common Core, state, and national standards.
-Instead of rating a student’s ability to complete a given assignment (on an A-F scale), it provides information about a student’s progress toward a specific target.
+Instead of rating a student’s ability to complete a given assignment (on the tradition A-F scale), it provides information about a student’s progress toward specific learning standards.

 Why is District 63 using standards-based grading?